SolaRoad: Results of trial

 In the first month, the path delivered enough energy to sustain one family.

 After a six-month test engineers report results are "better than expected".
 "If we translate this to an annual yield, we expect more than the 70kWh per square metre per year," Sten de Wit, spokesman for SolaRoad, the company that put it in.

 The EEVblog compared the 6 and 12 months trial results from SolaRoad with data from 3 rooftop solar systems within a few kilometers of the prototype road.
 The data showed that rooftop solar systems produced twice the output of the SolaRoad per square meter over the same period.

 In November 2015 it was announced that the path had produced 9800 kWh of electricity in one year.

 In October 2016, the path was expanded with 7 new improved elements.
 Two elements of the first generation were removed.
 In total the expanded path consist of 32 elements (83 meters).

 In February 2017, a crack appeared in the top coating of one of the improved elements.

 By January 2020, extensive damage was apparent on the path, which had led to the installation of a sign warning of 'Bad Road Surface' (in Dutch: Slecht Wegdek).

 The top layer of the experimental bicycle path was removed in November 2020, and replaced by normal asphalt.

-Trials heavy traffic
+Trials with heavy traffic

 As a follow-up to the bicycle path in Krommenie, two heavy traffic pilots were constructed early March 2019 (100 meter in Spijkenisse and 50 meter in Haarlemermeer).
 After a week, these pilots were closed to traffic due to problems with the top layer.
-In July 2019 it was decided to stop the project in Spijkenisse, the Solaroad is beyond repair.
+In July 2019 it was decided to stop the project in Spijkenisse, the Solaroad being beyond repair.